joao-machado-trials/fluro/README.md

 The app is built with best practices as far as i can tell, i just needed more time.

-Its built in Kotlin, my first try.
-As per requirement.
+Its built in Kotlin, as per requirement.

-Im also attaching to the repository the jar file you can then run independently to run the assessment with "java -jar jarname" if there are any problems with IntelliJ.
+I point out also that the special Meal Deal is not working as it should be, but i assume the mistake is mine and would have fixed it had again more time, my apologies, its just bad calculations.

 Would love to have a chance with Fluro.
-Had a busy week, Thank you.
+Thank you.